varun7654/ai-coding-tutor/problems/intro/intro1.md

 We'll avoid going too deep into the language-specific details, and instead focus on the core concepts that are common to all programming languages.

 ## Prerequisites
-- No prior programming experience is required
+- No prior programming experience is required.
-- Knowledge of algebra will be extremely helpful
+- Knowledge of algebra will be extremely helpful.
   - A lot of our problems will build on the concepts of algebra, so having a good understanding of algebra will be very helpful.
   - You don't need to be an expert, but you should be comfortable with basic algebraic concepts like variables, functions, function notation, and function composition.

 ## What you'll learn
-- How to write javascript code
+- How to write javascript code.
-- How to solve problems using code
+- How to solve problems using code.
-- How to think like a programmer
+- How to think like a programmer.
-- How to break down complex problems into smaller, more manageable parts
+- How to break down complex problems into smaller, more manageable parts.
-- How to use code to solve real-world problems
+- How to use code to solve real-world problems.
-- How to use code to automate repetitive tasks
+- How to use code to automate repetitive tasks.

 ## How to use this course
-- Each problem will be presented as a challenge that you need to solve
+- Each problem will be presented as a challenge that you need to solve.
-- You'll be given a problem statement, and you'll need to write a function that solves the problem
+- You'll be given a problem statement, and you'll need to write a function that solves the problem.
-- You'll be given a set of test cases that your function should pass
+- You'll be given a set of test cases that your function should pass.
-  - Some of the test cases will be visible to you, but some will be hidden to keep you from specializing your solution to the visible test cases
-  - You should write your function so that it passes all the test cases
+  - Some of the test cases will be visible to you, while others will be hidden to prevent you from basing your solution on the visible test cases.
+You should write your function so that it passes all the test cases.
-  - You have unlimited attempts to solve each problem`
+  - You have unlimited attempts to solve each problem`.
-- Feel free to skip around and work on the problems in any order you like
+- Feel free to skip around and work on the problems in any order you like.
-- If you get stuck, press the "I'm stuck" button and an AI-powered tutor will analyze your code and give you a hint to help you get unstuck!
+- If you get stuck, press the "I'm stuck" button, and an AI-powered tutor will analyze your code and give you a hint to help get you unstuck!

 ## Let's get started!
 You're probably familiar with functions from algebra.